 How does your gut health affect your immune system?

 Essentially, our intestines contain more immune cells than the rest of our body (in its entirety), and as such, meaning the gut plays a huge role in immune function – in fact, the combined number of genes in the microbiota genome is 150 times larger than the person in which they reside.

 of disease, according to Dr Natalia Shulzhenko from Oregon State University, suggests immune dysfunction and autoimmune diseases may be the result of a disruption in the "crosstalk" between the microbes in the human gut and other cells involved in the immune system and metabolic processes.

 She says in a healthy person, these microbes in the gut stimulate the immune system as needed, and it in turn talks back.
 Unfortunately, modern lifestyle, diet, overuse of some medications and other issues can alter this communication.

-Maintaining a healthy gut microbiome requires consuming a healthy diet, with a wide variety of whole foods is key; as is reducing stressors, taking time to chill out, consuming alcohol within healthy guidelines and only using antibiotics or other medications as prescribed by your healthcare professional.
+Maintaining a healthy gut microbiome requires consuming a healthy diet, with a wide variety of whole foods is key; as is reducing stressors, taking time to chill out, consuming alcohol within healthy guidelines and only using medications as prescribed by your healthcare professional.

 What is the gut microbiome?